 In October Canada Trust CT celebrated their first Kindness to Kolleague Week.
 Her first step was to become very clear about her values and the outcome and where she wanted to see the organization in 2-5 years.
 Her vision was to see an organization where heart and soul is infused throughout the organization.
 There is a sense that our corporate soul has been awakened.

 Her challenges were to overcome, like using the word Kindness in the business environment.
 Kindness takes respect and integrity to the next level- into action.
-It is a paradigm shift.
+It is a paradigm shift, thus this white paper was written.

-The Kindness to Kolleagues concept was a comprehensive retention tool that effectively communicated and was reinforced with employees, that CT was a great place to work.
+The Kindness to Colleagues concept was a comprehensive retention tool that effectively communicated and was reinforced with employees, that CT was a great place to work.

 Canada ranks #4 out of 32 countries world-wide for workplace violence.
 The USA was at #24.
 Stress is the biggest cause.
 Roman Says: International Labour Organization –A study was completed in 1998.
 The study was done again in 1990 the same results showed up.